|JD Edwards EnterpriseOne Tools Configurable Network Computing Implementation Guide

 The Enterprise Server Spec.ini is deployed to the \spec directory when a full package is installed and points to an XML package in a database.

-Java node (JAS Server, RTE server, and so forth).
+Java node (HTML server, RTE server, and so forth).

 JD Edwards EnterpriseOne Java nodes utilizes a new deployment model called Discovery Process which enables the system to be in charge of controlling the deployment.
 Deployment of a package is fully automated.
 This process increases integrity and is best suited for production environments.